JeffMv/json2csv-py3/README.md

   **[PERFORMANCE HIT]** Since a jq process is launched and executed for each row, it can make a huge difference in completion time, especially with >= 1000 elements.
   **Note**: Only use it if it is really impossible to achieve what you need with either pre-/post-processing.
-Remember that **most of the time**, you can use the combination of `pre-processing` to lay some variables with a `map` and then use `post-processing` to use these variables while ensuring you delete them with jq's `del(.foo)` so that they don't show up in the CSV file.
+Remember that **most of the time**, you can use the combination of `pre-processing` to lay some variables with a `map` and then use `post-processing` to use these variables.
+Then you can ensure you delete temporary columns with jq's `del(.foo)` so that they don't show up in the CSV file.
   The outline file would look like:

   ```json